 8. Don’t Store your Utensils on the Kitchen Top

 In a similar vein, another good idea is to go through all your kitchen utensils, get rid of the ones that are no longer in use or on their last legs, and then organise them.
 Of course, for an efficient kitchen, you need to have your most trusted tools close to hand.
 That can either be in well-organised drawers or hung up above the work surfaces.
 The same goes for hanging up bulky pots and pans that might otherwise be taking up space in your cupboards.

 9. Little and Often

 Once you have dealt with the clutter, you will stand a better chance of keeping your kitchen clean.
 To make this job less onerous, it’s a good idea to pick one cleaning chore a day rather than save it all up to do in one go.
-Also if you can take a few minutes in the morning after breakfast, and again before bed, just to give the surfaces a once-over.
-You’ll find it much easier to stay on top of the whole thing.
+Also, take a few minutes just to give the surfaces a once-over, in the morning after breakfast, and again before bed, You’ll find it much easier to stay on top of the whole thing.

 10. Make your Dining Table a Clutter-Free Zone